80% of unvaccinated adults will pick up HPV at some point in their life. Most commonly there are no symptoms.

 Sometimes HPV can develop into warts although it is important to remember that not everyone gets warts from HPV.

-For anyone with a cervix, inclusive of those who identify as men (transmen), sometimes an abnormal cervical smear may be the first presentation of HPV.
+For anyone with a cervix, sometimes an abnormal cervical smear may be the first presentation of HPV.

 "HPV testing" is not available as part of a sexual health check (routine check up) for males or females, as there is no swab or blood test that can check for all HPV types and also because, in some people, the virus is "hibernating" at levels that are not detectable by testing.